mruby/microcontroller-peripheral-interface-guide/mruby_io_UART_en.md

 Note

-- If you do not want to block, you can check if reading a line is possible in advance using the **`can_read_line`** method.
+- If you do not want to block, you can check if reading a line is possible in advance using the can_read_line method.
 - The maximum character length depends on the size of the read buffer.
-If the buffer becomes full with data that does not contain a newline character, it will not be possible to read using **`gets`**.
+If the buffer becomes full with data that does not contain a newline character, it will not be possible to read using gets.

 ---

 ### puts( string ) -> nil

-- Sends one line and sends a newline code at the end of the argument **`string`**.
+- Sends one line and sends a newline code at the end of the argument string.
 - The newline code is LF only by default.

 Example of use: